Running Multiple OpenClaw Instances: Multi-Agent Coordination Guide

 print(f"Sent data to Agent 2, received response: {response.text}")

-time.sleep(5) # Collect data every 5 seconds
+time.sleep(5) # Collects data every 5 seconds

 if __name__ == "__main__":